sumotoy/TFT_ILI9163C/README.md

 	If you try to connect directly you can burn it very fast so PAY ATTENTION!
 	- My display works at 3V3 volt for logic but LED background has resistor for 5V.
 Your can be different so carefully check out before connect it.
+	- My library works only in SPI mode by using MOSI,SCLK and a CS pin plus an additional pin for DC (or RS).
+	I've used also the reset pin but you can save it by connect it at 3V3 volt and use the constructor without the reset pin.
+The initialization routine will automatically use the software reset.

 	Background: